 - Invest in building organic traffic and organic sales.

 - Work actively and carefully with your Amazon SEO, then implement keywords in a natural way.
 (Avoid irrelevant keywords and frequent repetition of the same ones).

 - Maintain a stable inventory based on customer demand.

-While it may seem to be challenging to understand Amazon’s algorithm to effectively manipulate the SEO results page.
-These different strategies and tips will help improve your product’s chances for a higher ranking leading to commercial success on Amazon.
+While it may seem challenging to understand Amazon’s algorithm, it is possible to improve SEO with experience.
+These different strategies and tips will help improve your product’s chances for a higher ranking and commercial success on Amazon.